cdacchaitali/Data_Structures_With_C/README.md

 # Data Structures & Algorithms in C (CDAC CBP Course)

-->This repository contains source code, explanations, and examples for learning data structures and algorithms implemented in C programming language.
+->This repository contains source code, explanations,and examples for learning data structures and algorithms implemented in C programming language.

 ->It's designed to support the CBP course offered at CDAC Bangalore.